catalyst-cooperative/pudl/docs/dev/pudl_id_mapping.rst

 Many of the same utilities are reporting data to FERC and EIA, but there is no official crosswalk file or universal ID to connect the records and obtain information from both sources in one table.
-The EIA uses internally developed IDs to distinguish the utilities and plants that report to them over time.
-These IDs are useful for parsing EIA data, but they are not connected to utility and plant data reported elsewhere.
+The EIA assigns their own IDs to distinguish the utilities and plants that report to them over time.
+These IDs are useful for parsing EIA data, but they are not connected to utility and plant data reported by FERC.
 FERC Form 1 uses a respondent ID to keep track of utilities, but it does not have an ID system in place to keep track of unique plants or records over time.

 Why is this significant?
-Without plant IDs, you can’t track plant characteristics over time.
-Without shared plant IDs, you can’t develop a holistic understanding of individual plants based on the data they report to different entities.
+Without plant IDs, you can't track plant characteristics over time.
+Without shared plant IDs, you can't develop a holistic understanding of individual plants based on the data they report to different entities.
 Linking the financial information from FERC 1 with the operational data from EIA923 and EIA860 for instance helps us cultivate a more complete picture of the marginal cost of electricity.